TheXu/USI_social_impact/README.md

 - This script filters for select features from each data set, aggregates and scales values for these features to the census tract level, and integrateds them.

-- OUTPUT: a sparse matrix of approx 3100 census tracts with 1400+ feature fields
+- OUTPUT: a sparse matrix of approx 3100 census tracts with 750+ feature fields for given years (2013-14  or 2015)